MicrosoftDocs/azure-docs/articles/active-directory/cloud-infrastructure-entitlement-management/product-rule-based-anomalies.md

 # Create and view rule-based anomaly alerts and anomaly triggers

 > [!IMPORTANT]
-> Entra Permissions Management (Entra) is currently in PREVIEW.
+> Microsoft Entra Permissions Management is currently in PREVIEW.
 > Some information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

-Rule-based anomalies identify recent activity in Entra Permissions Management (Entra) that is determined to be unusual based on explicit rules defined in the activity trigger.
+Rule-based anomalies identify recent activity in Permissions Management that is determined to be unusual based on explicit rules defined in the activity trigger.
 The goal of rule-based anomaly is high precision detection.

 ## View rule-based anomaly alerts

-1. In the Entra home page, select **Activity triggers** (the bell icon).
+1. In the Permissions Management home page, select **Activity triggers** (the bell icon).
 1. Select **Rule-Based Anomaly**, and then select the **Alerts** subtab.

     The **Alerts** subtab displays the following information: